Kidrauh/Kidrauh.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# About me

 Hi!
+I'm a Master’s student in Computer Vision at the School of Computer Science, Carnegie Mellon University.

-I am a senior undergraduate student majoring in Computer Science at ShanghaiTech University.
-I was an exchange student at MIT in Spring 2023.
-I am currently an undergraduate researcher in PLUS lab, ShanghaiTech University, advised by [Prof. Xuming He](https://faculty.sist.shanghaitech.edu.cn/faculty/hexm/index.html).
-During my exchange at MIT, I was fortunate to join Medical Vision Group and work with [Prof. Polina Golland](https://people.csail.mit.edu/polina/) and [Dr. Neel Dey](https://www.neeldey.com/).
+I obtained my B.Eng. in Computer Science at ShanghaiTech University, where I worked on domain generalization and vision-language models under the supervision of [Prof. Xuming He](https://faculty.sist.shanghaitech.edu.cn/faculty/hexm/index.html).
+I was an exchange student at MIT in Spring 2023, where I was fortunate to join Medical Vision Group and work with [Prof. Polina Golland](https://people.csail.mit.edu/polina/) and [Dr. Neel Dey](https://www.neeldey.com/) on medical image analysis with neural rendering.

-My research interest includes computer vision and deep learning.
-My goal is to enhance the interpretability and dependability of models, striving to create agents capable of generalizing in diverse environments, with applications on medical vision, autonomous driving, etc.

 In my spare time, I find joy in playing basketball and capturing moments through photography.

+<span class='anchor' id='research'></span>

+# Research

+My research interests include <b>Computer Vision</b>, <b>Machine Learning</b> and <b>Robotics</b>, with a focus on <b>Domain Generalization, Multimodal Learning, Neural Rendering, and Vision-Language Models</b>.
+My goal is to enable AI to perceive and interact with the world like humans by improving the interpretability and reliability of models, with applications in autonomous driving, medical vision, etc.

 <span class='anchor' id='-publications'></span>